Szhenger/simple-feed/README.md

 * Edge Cases:
     * Invalid RSS Feeds: The app validates the RSS URL and displays an error if the feed cannot be parsed or if the URL is invalid.
     * Feed Ownership: Users can only edit, delete, or toggle visibility on their own feeds and profiles.
-    * Public/Private Feeds: Users can set their feeds as public or private.
+    * Public / Private Feeds: Users can set their feeds as public or private.
 Public feeds are visible to all, while private feeds are only accessible by the feed’s owner.

 * Performance Considerations:
     * Feeds are updated on a schedule, running in the background via separate threads to ensure the main application remains responsive.
 The database queries are optimized to ensure minimal latency during feed retrieval and updates.